Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 While some businesses experience a lengthy application process or are rejected, the ones who pass the sign-up typically have a great experience.
 We were assigned a relationship manager after passing the KYC (“know your customer”) process.

-After verification of the application, a 30-minute introductory chat is offered to showcase the platform and discuss ways to use it.
+After the account verification, a 30-minute introductory chat is offered to showcase the platform and discuss ways to use it.
 You can book a slot from your relationship manager’s calendar, and they will be your contact point going forward.

 We found the assigned relationship manager to be knowledgeable and highly attentive.
 Email queries seemed to attract a personal response very quickly.

-This is in contrast with many online business accounts who have received a bad rep for customer support, for instance Monzo, not to mention PayPal Business.
+This is in contrast with many online business accounts who have received a bad rap for customer support, for instance Revolut and PayPal.

-Of course, the whole point of a user friendly service like Airwallex is that it should be self-service with ease.
-In the last two years we only had the need to contact Airwallex once, which to ask for a specific verification document as part of a KYC process with a customer.
+Of course, the whole point of a user-friendly service like Airwallex is that it should be self-service with ease.
+In the last two years, we only needed to contact Airwallex once, and that was to ask for a specific verification document as part of a KYC process with a customer of ours.

 Working as a sole trader?